What is Inclusion 2020?

-The steering group is supporting a total of 52 ‘Lead Inclusion Schools’ – representing best practice in inclusive PE and sport – as they take action to influence change across the country.
+The steering group is supporting over 50 ‘Lead Inclusion Schools’ – representing best practice in inclusive PE and sport – as they take action to influence change across the country.

 All are working towards improving the quality and amount of opportunities available for pupils with SEND to participate in physical activity and sport at school.
 Their work includes: